ap9055097/VideoHilightModel/README.md

     `[LINK_TO_YOUR_SCIENTIFIC_REPORT_PDF_OR_DOC]`
     *   **Key References:**
         *   Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., ... & Sutskever, I. (2021).
 Learning Transferable Visual Models From Natural Language Supervision. *arXiv preprint arXiv:2103.00020*.
-        *   Shah, K., Ramanishka, V., Feris, R., & Karlinsky, L. (2024).
-HL-CLIP: Enabling Highlight Detection in Long Videos using Language, Vision, and Speech. *arXiv preprint arXiv:2404.01745*.
+        *   Han, D., Seo, S., Park, E., Nam, S. U., & Kwak, N. (2023).
+Unleash the Potential of CLIP for Video Highlight Detection. *arXiv preprint arXiv:2306.00749*.
     *(This report would expand significantly on the details presented in this README and include further analysis as per standard scientific reporting.)*

 ### 5. 🌍 AI Model Footprint on Environment